-VAT War: AGF, Adamawa, Kaduna, Plateau set to battle Rivers, Lagos in court – The Sun Nigeria
+VAT war: AGF, Adamawa, Kaduna, Plateau set to battle Rivers, Lagos in court – The Sun Nigeria

+Justice Stephen Pam of the Federal High Court, Port Harcourt, had in his judgment, held that it was the Rives Government that should collect VAT and PIT henceforth in the state.

+The court also issued an order of perpetual injunction restraining the Federal Inland Revenue Service and the Attorney General of the federation, both first and second defendants in the suit, from collecting, demanding, threatening and intimidating residents of Rivers State to pay to FIRS personnel income tax and Value Added Tax.

-However, dependable sources closed to the AGF and governors of the three states on Sunday in Abuja confided in our correspondent that they would file a leave of the court to be joined in the suit on Tuesday.
+However, dependable sources closed to the AGF and governors of the three states, yesterday, in Abuja confided in our correspondent that they would file a leave of the court to be joined in the suit on Tuesday.

-Although the AGF is already a defendant in the appeal, the source hinted that the Federal Ministry of Justice under the AGF has opted to be part of the appellant in the matter so as to enable it argue effectively in support of the FIRS.
+Although the AGF is already a defendant in the appeal, the source said the Federal Ministry of Justice under the AGF has opted to be part of the appellant in the matter so as to enable it argue effectively in support of the FIRS.

 “These states understand the possible consequences if the final judgment at the Supreme Court goes against the FIRS.They are going to take the fight as if it is theirs,” the source stated.

-The source also added that more states especially Kogi and Zamfara are going to be joining the suit to form a coalition with the FIRS.
+The source also added that more states especially Kogi and Zamfara were going to be joining the suit to form a coalition with the FIRS.

-However, Dr Jibrilla Umar Gwandu, Senior Special Assistant to AGF Abubakar Malami SAN could not be reached for comment at the time of filing this report.
+However, Dr. Jibrilla Umar Gwandu, senior special assistant to the AGF, Abubakar Malami, could not be reached for comment at the time of filing this report.

 The decision of the three states is coming on the heels of the communique released by the Northern State Governors’ Forum last week where they expressed dissent and disagreement with the VAT laws of Lagos and Rivers State.